pedro17pedroo/sal-o_beleza/replit.md

 - **January 22, 2025**: Created admin seed user (username: admin, password: admin123) for system access
 - **January 22, 2025**: Added professional system access management - admin can grant/revoke access to professionals
 - **January 22, 2025**: Updated database schema to support professional system users with proper role management
+- **January 22, 2025**: Successfully migrated from Replit Agent to Replit environment with enhanced responsive design
+- **January 22, 2025**: Implemented real-time state management with automatic data refresh every 30 seconds
+- **January 22, 2025**: Added comprehensive responsive design with mobile-first approach and adaptive layouts
+- **January 22, 2025**: Enhanced UI with mobile cards for table data and improved navigation for all screen sizes

 The application is designed as an MVP (Minimum Viable Product) focusing on core salon management features while maintaining a clean architecture that allows for future enhancements like reporting, financial management, and advanced scheduling features.